arunkandregula/react-to-redux-todoapp/README.md

 ## Current Step:
-  Step15.
+  Step16.

-## Current Branch: 15-avoiding-race-conditions-with-thunks
+## Current Branch: 16-handling-error-messages
-  Go to Step15 for related ReadMe for this branch.
+  Go to Step16 for related ReadMe for this branch.

-## Problems with Step 14
+## Problems with Step 15 and its predecessors.
-1. When we click each of following links when others are still loading : "all", "active", "completed", we keep dispatching LoadTodosThunkAction.
-So we get series of REQUEST_TODOS, followed by series of RECIEVE_TODOS potentially resulting in a race condition.

-2. Reducers like TodoReducer is calling Server API.
-Reducers are supposed to be pure functions and should not have any side effects.
-   So we should not call server API in reducers.
-Lets see where we can call Server API.
+1. When API throws errors, we are not handling it graciously.

-## Step15 - Branch.
+## Step16 - Branch.
-15-avoiding-race-conditions-with-thunks
+16-handling-error-messages

-## Step15.
+## Step16.
-1. Lets see how to avoid race conditions.
+1. Lets see how to handle exceptions.
-   By passing store.getState as 2nd arg to thunk method, thunk is functionality is available in action creator can get access to the state and find if we are aready fetching.
-If so, we dont fetch again.
-   By default as this functionality is provided as part of redux-thunk ,we install and use it insdread of our own thunkMiddleware, which we comment here for this step.
-2. Lets take a close look at the return value of the thunk.
-   A thunk doesnt have to return anything.
-   But if a thunk returns a promise its convinient for the calling code to know when the async action creator is done. eg. this.props.loadData(filter).then(() => console.log('loadData is done.
-Async'));
+2. Lets change {REQUEST_TODOS, RECEIVE_TODOS}  events to { FETCH_TODOS_REQUEST, FETCH_TODOS_SUCCESS, FETCH_TODOS_FAILURE }.
+3. Lets make sure we dont display loading indicator and leave it there in case of failure by updating isFetching flag ot false when we receive FETCH_TODOS_FAILURE.
+4. Lets throw errors randomly in the API to test FETCH_TODOS_FAILURE case.